 The syrups were really pronounced in flavor with a little going a long way, and they have a longer shelf life so they’re my pick.
 Super cheap and easy to make too!

-It’s easy to add flavor to whole coffee beans or grounds.
+It’s easy to infuse aromas and flavors into whole coffee beans or grounds.
 You can do a whole can or bag at a time or in smaller batches of 2 or 3 pots worth instead.
-This method is less messy and the flavor is lighter and more subtle though the longer it’s stored, the stronger it will be.
+This method is less messy and the result is lighter and more subtle though the longer it’s stored, the stronger it will be.

-- A vanilla bean or two to container of coffee and seal for a few days before using.
+- A vanilla pod or two to canister of coffee and seal for a few days before using.

 - Lightly sprinkle a few drops of your favorite extracts or combinations of them over the coffee, stir well, add a few more drops, stir and then seal and refrigerate (use glass containers for this rather than plastic).

-- Add a cinnamon stick or two to container (you can also sprinkle a little ground cinnamon over coffee before brewing).
+- A cinnamon stick or two to canister (you can also sprinkle a little cinnamon over coffee before brewing).

-- Adding dried citrus peels (such as oranges) to a container of beans or grounds will give a light scent and flavor to them.
+- Dried citrus peels (such as oranges) to a container of beans or grounds will give a light scent and orange taste to them.